visual-layer/fastdup/RUN.md

 ### Faiss index files

 When using faiss an additional intermediate results file is created: `faiss.index`.
 This file is stored according to the faiss format.
+This file contains the trained nearest neighbor model.
+It is possible to resume a stored run and reading the trained nearest neighbor model from disk.
+See run_mode documentation.

 ### Graph computation